Looking for a TRELEGY coupon? Find it here

 Exhale

-Gently breathe out through your pursed lips.
-Nice and slowly.
+Gently breathe out through your pursed lips

 WATCH: How TRELEGY helps Gordon take charge—and stay in charge of COPD